-- Read all the chapters and be responsible for learning the material even if we don't cover it in class.
-Read the chapters and do the outline/concept map assignments BEFORE the day of the class where that chapter is listed so you will be ready for discussion.
+- 1 Read all the chapters and be responsible for learning the material even if we don't cover it in class.
+Read the chapters and do the outline/concept map assignments BEFORE the day of the class when that chapter is listed so you will be ready for discussion.
 The purpose of the class is not to just repeat what is in the book. - Attend all classes.
 Do this for your own sake.
 Please arrive on time; late arrivals are disturbing to the rest of the class.
-If an absence is necessary for health reasons, please let

-- me know ahead of time, by email or by phone.
+If an absence is necessary for health reasons, please let me know ahead of time, by email or by phone.
 You will not learn from the discussion in class if you are not present.
-If you need to leave early, please let me know why at the beginning of class. - Do all written assignments.
+If you need to leave early, please let me know why at the beginning of class. - 3 Excessive absences cheat yourself out of learning opportunities.
+I reserve the right to drop you from class ("instructor initiated drop") for excessive absences, which for this class is defined as 4 or more.
+This does not mean it is ok to miss 3 classes. - 4 Do all written assignments.
 None are optional.
-There are a few extra credit opportunities. - Participate in class discussions.
+There are a few extra credit opportunities. - 5 Participate in class discussions.
 People learn best when they are engaged & interacting with the material and each other.
 I encourage you to ask questions in class no question is a dumb question and offer opinions on the subject matter in class.
 I often call on people.
-Also, please allow space and time for others to speak, and listen to and consider what others say. - Don't sleep in class.
+Also, please allow space and time for others to speak, and listen to and consider what others say. - 6 Don't sleep in class.
 If you sleep I will ask you to leave.
-Get enough sleep at night. - Don't come to class under the influence of alcohol, marijuana, or other mind-altering substances. - Please keep your cell phone off, not just silent, so that you will not have that distraction.
+Get enough sleep at night. - 7 Don't come to class under the influence of alcohol, marijuana, or other mind-altering substances.
+They interfere with your ability to retain what you learn under the influence. - 8 Please keep your cell phone off, not just silent, so that you will not have that distraction.
 Please, no texting during class, and please do not leave class to text or phone.
-Those who use their phones in class will be asked not to the first time, and be asked to leave after that. - If at all possible, please take care of your personal needs (bathroom, food, cigarettes, phone calls, texts, cell phone charging, etc.) before or after class.
+Those who use their phones in class will be asked to bring a snack for all class members at the next class.
+This is a new experiment .... - If at all possible, please take care of your personal needs (bathroom, food, cigarettes, phone calls, texts, cell phone charging, etc.) before or after class.
 Walking out in the middle of class is disruptive and disrespectful of other students.
 Taking care of these needs before or after class is part of planning ahead.
 Most personal matters can wait until after class.
-Please do not leave while class is in session. - Topics covered in the class may stimulate individuals to discuss their own challenges that they have encountered in life as examples of the ideas we read about.
+Please do not leave while class is in session.
+Leaving in the middle of class may also result in an assignment to bring snacks. - 10 Topics covered in the class may stimulate individuals to discuss their own challenges that they have encountered in life as examples of the ideas we read about.
 While personal experience is a great teacher, I encourage you to be cautious when making self-disclosures to the class.
 We cannot guarantee, although we encourage, confidentiality with each other.
 I also insist that individuals be respectful to each other in the classroom.